Type 054B frigate: Development

+The second ship in its class, Qinzhou, was secretly commissioned, with its existence confirmed on April 12, 2025.
+Two additional vessels are currently under construction.
+Satellite imageries captured by Vantor around August 2026 indicates that the latter ships have an increased missile capacity, being equipped with six eight-cell vertical launching system instead of four for the first two vessels.

 Design

 The Type 054B is longer and wider than the Type 054A.
-The bow is enclosed.
-A dual-face rotating phased array radar is mounted on the top of the forward integrated mast.
+A dual-face rotating AESA radar is mounted on the top of the forward integrated mast.
 The stern has a panel for variable depth sonar and ports for deploying towed sonars and decoys.

-Armament includes a 100mm H/PJ-87 main gun, a 32-cell vertical launching system (VLS), a Type 1130 11-barrel 30mm close in weapon system, and a HQ-10 air defense missile launcher.
+Armament includes a 100mm H/PJ-87 main gun, a 32-cell vertical launching system (H/AKJ-16), a Type 1130 11-barrel 30mm close in weapon system, and a HHQ-10 air defense missile launcher.

 The helicopter pad is large enough to accommodate the Harbin Z-20.

+Operational history

+On 27 May 2026, Japan confirmed the first known deployment of a Type 054B frigate, where it was part of a carrier strike group of the Chinese navy.
+The vessel was spotted as part of a group in the Western Pacific which included the Chinese aircraft carrier Liaoning.